D. C. Schindler

-David Christopher ("D. C.") Schindler (born 1970) is an American philosopher and translator, specializing in metaphysics, philosophical anthropology, philosophy of religion, and moral and political philosophy.
-Son of the theologian David L. Schindler, his work falls in the broadly Neoplatonic tradition, though he is also associated with Thomism, certain strains of German Idealism, and the Communio/Ressourcement school of theology.
+David Christopher ("D. C.") Schindler (born 1970) is an American Catholic philosopher and translator, specializing in metaphysics, philosophical anthropology, philosophy of religion, and moral and political philosophy.
+Son of the theologian David L. Schindler, his work falls in the broadly Neoplatonic tradition, though he is also associated with Thomism, certain strains of German idealism, and the Communio/Ressourcement school of theology.
 He is a professor of metaphysics and anthropology at the Pontifical John Paul II Institute in Washington, D.C.

 Education and academic work

 Schindler was educated in liberal studies at the University of Notre Dame, where his father, David L. Schindler, was teaching at the time.
 During his time in college, he completed a year of French study at Université Catholique de l'Ouest, in Angers, France.
-In 1995, he completed a Master of Sacred Theology at the John Paul II Institute in Rome.
+In 1995, he completed a Master of Sacred Theology at the John Paul II Institute in Washington D.C.
 He completed a Master of Arts in philosophy in 1997 at The Catholic University of America.
 In 2001, he completed his Doctor of Philosophy at the Catholic University of America, with a dissertation titled The Dramatic Structure of Truth, in Dialogue with Hans Urs von Balthasar and Continental Philosophy from Kant to Heidegger, under the direction of Riccardo Pozzo.

 From 2001 to 2013, Schindler held a teaching fellowship in philosophy and then became one of the founding members of the Department of Humanities at Villanova University, with a stint in Munich for an Alexander von Humboldt Research Fellowship from 2007 to 2008.
 Since 2013, he has been a professor at the John Paul II Institute in Washington, D.C., where his father also taught.
 He has served as an editor and translator for the English edition of Communio: International Catholic Review since 2002.